celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 The Baklava Testnet is a non-production Testnet for the Validator community.
 It serves several purposes:

-- **Operational excellence**: It helps you get familiarized with the processes that are being used to create Mainnet and verify the security and stability of your infrastructure with the new software.
+- **Operational excellence**: Build familiarity with the processes used on Mainnet, and to verify the security and stability of your infrastructure with the new software.
-- **Detecting vulnerabilities**: It helps the Celo community discover issues before software and updates are promoted to Mainnet.
+- **Detecting vulnerabilities**: Discover bugs in new software releases before they reach Mainnet.
-- **Future testnet**: If all goes well, it will continue to function as a testnet, serving as a testing ground for changes after mainnet is launched.
+- **Testing ground**: Experiment with new infrastructure configurations in a low-risk environment.

 The Baklava testnet is the best place to get started running a validator, or test out new validator configurations before deploying to [Mainnet](mainnet.md).

 {% hint style="info" %}
-A previous version of the Baklava testnet hosted The Great Celo Stake Off, however the network is now available for more general use.
+If you are transitioning from the Baklava network prior to the June 24 reset, you will need to start with a fresh chain database.
+You can create new nodes from fresh machines, as described in this guide, or you may delete your chaindata folder, which is named `celo` in the node data directory, and start over by running the provided `init` commands for each node described below.
+All on-chain registration steps, the commands completed with `celocli`, will need to be run on the new network.
 {% endhint %}

 ## Prerequisites

 ### Staking Requirements

-Celo uses a [proof-of-stake](../celo-codebase/protocol/proof-of-stake) consensus mechanism, which requires Validators to have locked Celo Gold to participate in block production.
-The current requirement is 10,000 cGLD to register a Validator, and 10,000 cGLD _per member validator_ to register a Validator Group.
+Celo uses a [proof-of-stake](../celo-codebase/protocol/proof-of-stake) consensus mechanism, which requires Validators to have locked CELO to participate in block production.
+The current requirement is 10,000 CELO to register a Validator, and 10,000 CELO _per member validator_ to register a Validator Group.

-Participating in the Baklava testnet requires testnet units of Celo Gold, which can only be used in the Baklava testnet.
-You can request a distribution of testnet Celo Gold by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
-If you need any help getting started, please join the discussion on [Discord](https://discord.gg/6yWMkgM) or email community@celo.org.
+Participating in the Baklava testnet requires testnet units of CELO, which can only be used in the Baklava testnet.
+You can request a distribution of testnet CELO by filling out [the faucet request form](https://forms.gle/JTYkMAJWTAUQp1sv9).
+If you need any help getting started, please join the discussion on [Discord](https://chat.celo.org) or email community@celo.org.

-Fauceted funds will come as two `ReleaseGold` contracts.
+Faucetted funds will come as two `ReleaseGold` contracts.
 At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.
-[Read more about `ReleaseGold`.](../celo-gold-holder-guide/release-gold.md)
+[Read more about `ReleaseGold`.](../celo-gold-holder-guide/release-gold.md).
+If you prefer to work with

 ### Hardware requirements